danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

 end
 ```

 The [accepts_nested_attribute_for](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html#method-i-accepts_nested_attributes_for) method defines an attribute writer for the specified association.
-This enabled a parent model to accept and update attributes for its associated child model.
+This enables a parent model to accept and update attributes for its associated child model.
 In the example above, we're declaring that from the `User` model, it can populate attributes for the `Address` model.

 Next the `new` method in the `UsersController` is modified to build a potential address for the user using the `build_address` method: